SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                Note that I’ve now changed the above functions to Private, we do this in order to control access to the input states, it is also good practice to limit the visibility of functions in a class to only those you actually want to expose.&nbsp; Before the next step, you should also change the scope of the existing Key recognisers to Private as well.
+                Note that I’ve now changed the above functions to Private, we do this in order to control access to the input states, it is also good practice to limit the visibility of functions in a class to only those you actually want to expose.
+Before the next step, you should also change the scope of the existing Key recognisers to Private as well.

                 #### 3. Input Manager Player control –\> key / button abstraction